Ron Taylor, President

 A Message from the Society's President

-A Historical Society goal is to make all of our collections digitally accessible either on this website or through other websites--currently we have parts of our collections on HRVH [make this a link to the Putnam-County-History-Collections landing page] and Wikitree.
+A Historical Society goal is to make all of our collections digitally accessible either on this website or through other websites--currently we have parts of our collections on New York Heritage and Wikitree and MyHeritage.
 Another goal is to contextualize the historic fragments.
-These contexts, whether geographical on an interactive map, generational in a regional genealogy web, or chronological in topical stories, we hope will help provide accurate insights into the past as well as an understanding of the historical process.
+These contexts, whether geographical on an interactive map, generational in a regional genealogy web site or chronological in topical stories, we hope will help provide accurate insights into the past as well as an understanding of the historical process.

 In 2007 the Society published Vignettes of Patterson's Past which provides an overview of portions of the Town's history.
-A more detailed narrative is being researched for the locale of Birch Hill, Haviland Hollow, and vicinity, it covers specific instances and local examples of the Connecticut-New York Oblong controversy, Quaker settlement, landlord-tenant disputes, the Revolutionary-War land confiscations, and changes in farming practices, land use, and property ownership in the centuries since that pivotal event, including the development of the suburban-rural/watershed-protection community of the present.
+A more detailed narrative is being researched for the locale of Birch Hill, Haviland Hollow, and vicinity.
+View The Hollows.

 We hope you enjoy the glimpses into the Town's past.
 Should you like to join us in our exploration of the region's historical traces, we welcome volunteers of all ages, talents, and time commitments for scanning, indexing, transcription, geolocation of historic remains, mapmaking, cemetery preservation, locating and copying relevant documents in national repositories, writing, administration, volunteer coordination, . . .